videntity/python-omhe/README.rst

 Author: Alan Viars (Videntity)
 License: This code is open source and available via Apache2 license.
 Please read LICENSE.txt for more information.
-If you need support, python-omhe is avaiable under a commercial license by Videntity Systems, Inc.
+If you need support, python-omhe is available under a commercial license by Videntity Systems, Inc.
 If you need commercial support please email us at:

         sales [at] videntity [dot] [com]